 Weaviate vs Chroma

 Compare Weaviate and Chroma side by side.
-Features, pricing, pros and cons to help you choose the right Vector Databases for your workflow.
+Features, pricing, pros and cons to help you choose the right Vector Database for your workflow.

 Key Differences

 The core difference between Weaviate and Chroma comes down to their design philosophy and target audience.
-Weaviate is built around Teams wanting more control or hybrid search capabilities, making it a natural fit for teams that prioritize that workflow.
-Chroma, on the other hand, focuses on Developers prototyping or building smaller-scale RAG applications, which appeals to a different set of requirements.
-Pricing also diverges: Weaviate charges Open source self-hosted, Weaviate Cloud from $0, while Chroma offers Open source.
-Both are actively developed, but they serve different niches within the Vector Databases space.
+Weaviate is built around teams that want control over the stack and hybrid search, making it a natural fit for teams that prioritize that workflow.
+Chroma, on the other hand, focuses on development environments and small to mid-scale applications, which appeals to a different set of requirements.
+Pricing also diverges: Weaviate charges Open source self-hosted; managed cloud pricing varies, while Chroma offers Free open source; managed Chroma Cloud in beta.
+Both are actively developed, but they serve different niches within the Vector Database space.

 Weaviate